 Katie (Little House of Four) has yet another storage solution.
 These little bins used to be red.
 Again, spray paint and some stamped metal labels, and you’ve got stylish storage for your art supplies (or anything else).
 You can see more about creating these bins, including how to make the stamped labels, here.

-Carrie, at Lovely Etc., started out with a teal storage basket from the Dollar Store, and created this look using gray primer, chalkboard paint, and silver craft paint.
-You can read more about the process here.
+Carrie, at Lovely Etc., started out with a teal storage basket from the dollar store, and created this look using gray primer, chalkboard paint, and silver craft paint.